proybornrdy/ToDoList/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br />
-Purpose of this projcect is to immitate todo-list web application, thats available online, using reactJS.
+Purpose of this projcect is to immitate todo-list web application, thats available online, using reactJS.<br />
+The project was time limited and has potential to be upgraded in the future.

 ## REST API Server